tyler-I/GuessingGame/README.md

 use class.

 Added an exe file for download and ease of use if you want to just play the game.

-For questions or concerns send an email to ingham_tyler@yahoo.com